Andrew's Station, Los Angeles County, California

 The two story 17-room Andrews Station in 1877 (close-up of photo by Carlton Watkins).
 You can see the railroad tracks in the lower right.

 Andrew J. (1838-?) and Maurice Kraszynski (1837-1918) were brothers originally from Poland.
-Not much is know about Andrew, but he apparently immigrated to the United States in 1860 and was naturalized in 1869.
+Andrew immigrated to the United States in 1860.
+By 1868 he was working in Missouri as a salesman.
+While there, he was naturalized in 1869.

-Maurice immigrated to the United States in 1858 but didn't become a naturalized citizen until September 20, 1866, in New York.
+Maurice immigrated to the United States in 1858 was naturalized citizen on September 20, 1866, in New York.
 Maurice fought in the Civil War from 1861-1865 on the side of the Union in the 11th Regiment, Connecticut Volunteers.
 He was wounded twice and discharged as a captain.
 On January 22, 1867, he was appointed as second lieutenant in the Twelfth Regiment of the United States Infantry.
 In December of that year, he was court-martialed and charged with, among other things, "conduct unbecoming an officer and a gentleman."
 Maurice was acquitted.
 On December 6, 1872, he was dismissed from the service, still a second lieutenant.
 From his last Connecticut Volunteers rank, he was called Captain Kraszynski for the rest of his life.
 Maurice married Ada F. on March 31, 1873 in Washington D.C.
 However, she soon left him and moved to New York.
 He divorced her in Los Angeles on June 9, 1877.
 In 1875, Maurice ran for the Justice of the Peace in Soledad District, but he apparently lost.

 The Los Angeles Herald of June 9, 1875, reported that:

-The Kraszynski Brothers are building a fine house about a quarter of a mile above their present location at Lyon's Station.
+The Kraszynski Brothers are building a fine house about a quarter of a mile [actually a mile] above their present location at Lyon's Station.
 It will have seventeen rooms, besides the store-rooms, and when finished there will be a lively house-warming, in about two weeks, to which the proprietors invite their friends."

-The Lyon's Station post office was replaced by the Andrews Station post office on August 8, 1875.
 On December 1st, 1875, Andrew Kraszynski leased the tract of land which contained the station from J. M. (Jose Manuel) Soto for two years at $300 per year.
 Soto had 1/4 interest in Rancho San Francisco.
 H.M.
 Newhall had deeded him that interest in February of 1875 (Deeds, Book 52, Pages 568-570).
 Whether Kraszynski had leased the land before that date is unknown, but considering that the station was started and finished before December 1st, there must have been some sort of agreement.

 Kraszynski added many improvements to the original structure he had built.
-Besides a hotel with tavern and store, there was an official Post Office (with Andrew as the Postmaster) and a Wells Fargo & Company Express office.
-There was also a stable.
-The new Southern Pacific Railroad was completed in 1876.
+Besides a hotel with tavern, store and nearby stable, there was an official post office (with Andrew as the Postmaster) and a Wells Fargo & Company Express office.
+The Andrew's Station post office had replaced the Lyon's Station post office on August 8, 1875.

 From the Los Angeles Evening Express of October 21, 1876: